TolgoAI/NewsAPI/README.md

 #### **Testing an App residing in __ init __.py**

-Make sure to provide URLs with your YOUR_API_KEY in test.py before running the following command.
+Make sure to provide URLs with YOUR_API_KEY in test.py before running the following command.
 ```zsh
 pytest test.py
 ```